MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/dataverse-records-missing-required-fields.md

 ## Cause

 This issue occurs if the records are created from a third-party tool such as Postman.
-Such tools don't validate the required fields.
+Such tools don't check for the required fields.
 Instead, they send the data as is.

 ## Workaround

 To work around this issue, make sure that you check the following items:

 - Check that the required fields are included in the flows.
-- Verify the existence of required fields in the entities that are created through HTTP requests.
+- Check for the existence of required fields in the entities that are created through HTTP requests.